TR94/kit-rate-pp5-frontend/README.md

 # Component usage
 The React framework allows components to be created in a generic way so they can be reused across the project/projects.
 KitRate has several of these reusable components:
-axiosDefaults: used to handle requests and responses to and from the API
+* axiosDefaults: used to handle requests and responses to and from the API
-Asset: used to handle on-screen loading symbol, image and messages to the user
+* Asset: used to handle on-screen loading symbol, image and messages to the user
-PopularCategories: conditionally renders mobile or desktop format and displays categories in order of popularity.
+* PopularCategories: conditionally renders mobile or desktop format and displays categories in order of popularity.
 Used on the home, feed, favourites, category and product pages.
-MoreDropdown: gives access to editing functionality based on ownership and logged in user.
+* MoreDropdown: gives access to editing functionality based on ownership and logged in user.
 Used for reviews and products.
-Review: template for displaying review content and rating.
+* Review: template for displaying review content and rating.
 Mapped over to display the data as many times as required.
-Product: template for displaying product data such as image, title, description, etc. Mapped over to display the data as many times as required.
+* Product: template for displaying product data such as image, title, description, etc. Mapped over to display the data as many times as required.
-Contexts: sets “globally” accessible data such as the logged in user (CurrentUserContext) and relevant category (CategoryDataContext) to be used as props in other pages.
+* Contexts: sets “globally” accessible data such as the logged in user (CurrentUserContext) and relevant category (CategoryDataContext) to be used as props in other pages.

 # Technologies Used
 Coding languages used:
--   HTML5
+* HTML5
-CSS3
+* CSS3
-Python3
+* Python3
-JavaScript including ES6
+* JavaScript including ES6
 Frameworks:
-React Bootstrap
+* React Bootstrap
-Django REST
+* Django REST
-Psycopg2
+* Psycopg2
-React
+vReact

 # Libraries used
 A variety of npm libraries have been used to enable functionality:
-axios: used for interacting the with API
+* axios: used for interacting the with API
-react-bootstrap: styling for the site with predefined styles for elements
+* react-bootstrap: styling for the site with predefined styles for elements
-infinite-scroll-component: package for continuously loading data one API page at a time
+* infinite-scroll-component: package for continuously loading data one API page at a time
-jwt-decode: used for web token management
+* jwt-decode: used for web token management
-react-icons: icons accessible through react
+* react-icons: icons accessible through react
-react-select: package for creating a drop-down options list
+* react-select: package for creating a drop-down options list
-react-simple-star-rating: package to implement an interactive star rating system
+* react-simple-star-rating: package to implement an interactive star rating system

 ## External resources used:
 ### Google Fonts